Featured image for potato vs rice nutritional comparison charts

 Dietary Fiber Comparison

-Potato vs Rice Nutrition Chart Dietary FIber Comparison
+Potato vs Rice Nutrition Chart Dietary Fibers Comparison

 Potato simply contains a lot more dietary fiber than white rice.
-For every 100 grams, potato has 2.3 grams of dietary fiber (6.76% of RDI), while white rice only contains 0.4 grams (1.18% of RDI).1
+For every 100 grams, potato has 2.3 grams of dietary fiber (6.76% of RDI), while white rice contains almost zero amount of fibers.1

 In general, dietary fiber helps digestion, increases our insulin sensitivity, slows nutrient absorption in the stomach, prevents inflammation and cardiovascular diseases, and promotes the growth of good bacterial flora in our digestion system.8